top of page

 That said, Sunny Point’s not what you’d call a greasy spoon.
 With ingredients sourced directly from their garden, and plenty of vegetarian and vegan options, a breakfast here isn’t intended to put you back to sleep, but to give you the vim and vigor you need to go out there and carpe diem.

-Try and aim to visit on a day with nice weather, to make the most of their expansive patio seating.
+Aim to visit on a day with nice weather, to make the most of their expansive patio seating.
 As to parking, their lot can fill up during the regular weekend crowds.
-Don’t tell anyone, but sometimes I leave my car at the Ingles up the way.
+Don’t tell anyone, but sometimes I leave my car at the Ingles parking lot up the way.

 where to eat in west Asheville - bacon cheeseburger